JedGrabman/WorldCupDiagram/README.md

 ## What is this?

-The month long tournament that takes place every 4 years to crown the World Cup champion is only the final stage of a much longer tournament.

-After every World Cup, I like to create a graphic that shows the entire process, including qualification stages.
+The FIFA World Cup is the world's most popular sporting event.
+However, many people don't realize that the month long tournament that takes place to crown the champion is only the final stage of a much longer tournament.
+Information on qualifying can be spread over many different pages and can be difficult to quickly find.
+After every World Cup, I like to create a graphic that shows the entire process, including qualification stages to help make this information more accessible.

-## How does this have 209 countries?
-I'm pretty sure there aren't that many countries in the U.N.

-Most of the discrepancy is due to nations or territories that are usually represented by broader political groups in political contexts like the UN.
-For example, England and Scotland are not on the list of [U.N. member states](https://www.un.org/en/about-us/member-states), as they are both represented by the United Kingdom.
-Similarly, teams such as Guam or Tahiti are recognized by FIFA, despite officially being part of the U.S and France (respectively) for U.N. purposes.

 ## How does qualification work?